itsharex/MassGen/docs/announcements/current-release.md

 - Web automation correctly auto-ends when a skill completes

 🤖 **MassGen Skill Redesign** — Increased usability and integration with the WebUI:
-- Skills launch with live session tracking
+- Skill now launches the WebUI for live session tracking and monitoring
-- Monitor skill progress through the full WebUI interface

 **Plus:**
 - 🧙 **Quickstart Wizard rework** — New Welcome, Skills, API Key, Docker, and Setup Mode steps for smoother onboarding